 What is it about a 2005 to current year Tacoma that is so unique?
 The entire bed, believe it or not, is plastic.
 Think of the bed on these trucks as being like a really thick bed liner.
 The whole bed is actually a plastic/composite insert.
 So for obvious reasons you can't install just any rack on these trucks.
 This poses a dilemma to anyone who buys one of these trucks and plans to use it for contracting work.

 Simply bolting any rack to the bed will not work, I repeat, DO NOT just bolt a rack to the bed of these trucks.
 You're just waiting for an accident to happen and then the inevitable lawsuit.
 But what do you do if you bought a Tacoma that you want to use for both work and recreation?

 Well, there is hope.
 Although when the new Tacoma first hit the market, there was nothing available, a couple of manufacturers have actually designed specific racks for these trucks.
 Just to remind anyone reading this, I used to sell truck accessories.
 So I remember new Tacoma owners being very upset to find out racks were not only not available, but as it seemed initially, might not ever become available given the unique nature of the bed.
 Fortunately, Toyota trucks are very popular, so taking on the design challenge for a good rack was worth it for manufacturers.

 Rack-It racks are all one-piece welded series 40 steel, supposedly black-powder coated—though I have never believed these racks are truly powder-coated because the finish seems to chip too easily.
-What they did different in their design was to make small bracket-like extrusions on the side rails where a long arm bolts on that then extends down to the bottom of the bed where the actual body bolt is removed and used as the central mounting point.
+What they did differently in their design was to make small bracket-like extrusions on the side rails where a long arm bolts on that then extends down to the bottom of the bed where the actual body bolt is removed and used as the central mounting point.
 (See pictures.)
 This allows the rack to use the support of the frame; can't go wrong there.